Inspired by the March 2019 ' Use these words' challenge: Flute, cold, frighten, rose, stir, fish, wide, addle.

 “It’s nothing personal.
 She’s just too good for the kinds of boys at this school…no offense.”

 “None taken.
-Though what makes you say that?
+But what makes you say that?

 “Hm.
 Do you remember Greg Dawlish, that Ravenclaw in the year above us?
 Lily was head over heels with him for the longest time and finally, during our third year, she got the courage to send him a note telling him how she really felt.
 And he responded by asking her out on a date for Valentine’s Day.
 Well, the day came around and she was so excited, only to find out Greg stood her up for some prefect.
 She was devastated…it was her first real heartbreak, you know?
 So I helped her pick up the pieces and assured her that she’ll find someone better than that wanker.
 And sure enough, she received a dozen red roses from a ‘secret admirer’.
 Greg, on the other hand, received a dozen chocolate cauldrons laced with Most Potente Laxative Potion.
 Neither of them ever found out that they were sent by the same person: me.”

 Sirius guffawed.
-“Wait, you were the one who gave pretty boy Dawlish those shit-for-days sweets?
+“Wait, you were the one who gave pretty boy Dawlish those sweets that made him shit for days?
 Oh man.
 I mean, kudos to you for revenge well-played, but the poor bugger had to go to the Hospital Wing…”

 “Serves him right.
 He shouldn’t have messed with Lily.”